 by Tommy Hough

 Lemmy is dead.
-I never thought I'd write that.
+Good grief, I never thought I'd write that.

-Suffice it to say I'm nearly inconsolable.
+I'm inconsolable.
 We just did a bit on the 91X Almanac about Lemmy's 70th birthday four days ago.
 Now he's gone.
 According to the initial news stories he was killed by a particularly aggressive form of cancer.
 But would you expect Lemmy's cancer to be anything less than aggressive?

 Like Scott Weiland's death a few weeks ago, the internet began to chatter with an initial posting this afternoon, but I've learned over several years of internet rumors and employing some kind of journalistic method that you wait for a confirmation of the story from a reliable source, or you confirm it yourself.